 Standing Timber Prices For Loggers

 As a logger and harvester of standing timber, there are several factors to consider when determining the standing timber prices you will pay.
 You first need to determine the costs of harvesting your logs.
-If you have been logging for a year or more all you need to do is look over your books for the past year.
+If you have been logging for a year or more, all you need to do is look over your books for the past year.
 Take the whole year and average out your costs.
-If you have records for more than one year, it would be a good idea to average in those costs as well.
+If you have records for more than one year, it would be a good idea to average in those costs also.